SFPC/sfpc.github.io/digitallove-spring2020.md

 [Application](https://airtable.com/shr2q0neXIgi478Wa) is now open

 We will be accepting up to 15 students on a rolling basis.
-We will respond to your application within 5 days of submission.
+We will respond to your application within 10 days of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 ### Is this class right for me?

 This class is intended for beginners without much experience in coding.
 If you have experience with coding, we recommend other classes offered at SFPC.

+If you have questions, please write info@sfpc.io